-April 7th, 1938 marked the 5 year anniversary of “beer’s return” to America’s parched mouths with the passage of the Cullen Bill.
+April 7th, 1938 marked the 5-year anniversary of “beer’s return” to America’s parched mouths with the passage of the Cullen Bill.
 In 1937 the U.S. alcoholic beverage industry’s revenues were exceeded only by federal income taxes; Minnesota beer alone contributed $34,000,000 to the Federal Treasury between 1933 and 1937.
-Beer’s return to the nation, Minnesota, and local area had great implications for the economic future.
+Beer’s return to the nation, Minnesota, and the local area had great implications for the economic future.

 The re-legalization of beer revitalized not only the brewing industry itself but the agriculture sectors that grew the barley, wheat, and other grains used in its production.
 By 1936 Minnesota, Wisconsin, and the Dakotas harvested more than 40 percent of the nation’s total barley crop, with premium prices for malting barley used in crafting beer being paid 30 to 40 percent higher than feed barley.
 40 percent of the taxes paid by beer producers in Minnesota provided funds for public schools and other education programs, unemployment relief, old-age pensions (similar to today’s Social Security), and various public health and welfare services.
 Beer was helping to rebuild post-World War II America.